 Always wear sunscreen — it’s the cardinal rule of skincare.
-But when summer (or a tropical vacation) rolls around, you may consider skipping the sunscreen in favor of achieving a deep tan.
+But when summer (or a tropical vacation) rolls around, you may consider skipping the sunscreen in favor of achieving a sun-kissed tan.
 For the sake of your health, however, we recommend opting for self-tanner instead.
-Regular applications of SPF will keep your skin protected from UVA and UVB rays, which in turn helps prevent skin cancer and signs of aging.
+Regular application of SPF will keep your skin protected from UVA and UVB rays, which in turn helps prevent skin cancer and premature signs of aging.
 To find out more about why you should wear sunscreen and some of our favorite formulas, keep reading.

 Can You Get Tan While Wearing Sunscreen?

-“Of course you can still get a tan while wearing sunscreen,” says Vanda Serrador, facialist and founder of Urban Skin.“It all depends on the strength of the SPF.”
+“Of course you can still get a tan while wearing sunscreen,” says Vanda Serrador, facialist and founder of Urban Skin.
+“It all depends on the strength of the SPF.”
 Simply put, the SPF number is a measure of how long your skin can be in direct sunlight without beginning to get red or sunburn.
 Keep in mind that SPF only measures protection from UVB rays, the type that causes the skin to burn, and not UVA rays, the type that age the skin with over-exposure.
 That’s why it’s important to reach for a sunscreen with broad-spectrum UVA and UVB protection.

 How to Protect Your Skin From Sun Damage

 There’s no such thing as a safe tan — so your goal should be to protect your skin from sun damage.
 “Sun exposure causes changes at the DNA level of the skin cells, triggering the cells that produce pigment to increase their output of melanin,” says Dr. Ted Lain, a board-certified dermatologist and Skincare.com consultant.
 “Therefore, if you consider that a tan represents damage to your DNA, how could any tan be safe?”